sdemoya/sdemoya.github.io/_posts/2020-09-27-matplotlib.md

 # Data Visualization with Matplotlib

-Allow me to demonstrate a few simple visualizations created with Matplotlib, a mathmatical plotting library.
+A few simple visualizations created with Matplotlib, a mathmatical plotting library.

 ### Plotting a Simple Line Graph